MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-list-pages.md

 You can preview how your page will look on mobile devices directly in Designer.

+### Limit the columns

+Design list pages to avoid having important columns on the far right of the column list.
+Assume you have no control over how many columns are displayed and consider that only the first few columns will be made visible.

 ### Design for the tile view

 On mobile devices, records are only displayed as tiles.
 By default, the first 5 fields defined on the page are used in the tiles.
 So it is important that you configure a `fieldgroup(Brick; <Field>` control in the table code to display the desired fields.
 For more information, see [Field Groups](devenv-field-groups.md).